well-typed-lightbulbs/rpi/README.md

 ### Cross-Compilation

-We need a cross-compiler configured for the Raspberry PI OS (corresponding GLIBC):
+We need a cross-compiler configured for the Raspberry Pi OS (corresponding GLIBC):

 https://github.com/abhiTronix/raspberry-pi-cross-compilers#e-toolchain-setup-documentation